PARTICLE TRACK RECONSTRUCTION WITH QUANTUM ALGORITHMS

-Together with CERN openlab, Middle East Technical University (METU), Caltech, and Deutsches Elektronen-Synchrotron (DESY) we are we aiming for novel solutions to the particle track reconstruction problem in High Energy Physics experiments using Quantum Computing.
+Together with CERN openlab, Middle East Technical University (METU), Caltech, and Deutsches Elektronen-Synchrotron (DESY), we are aiming for novel solutions to the particle track reconstruction problem in High Energy Physics experiments using Quantum Computing.

 This project won the CERN openlab Poster Prize at the CERN openlab Annual Workshop 2020